gottacatchenall/thesis_proposal/README.md

 ![thesis concept](./figures/thesisconcept.png){#fig:thesis}

-**TK final paragraph**
-> Set up the key research challenges in this field so that the reader understands where your thesis fits in.
-> Finish the introduction with a short summary of what you will do across your chapters.
-This is the bridging paragraph to your chapters.

-The primary reserach challenges this thesis addresses: how do we design ecological samples?
-Data assimilation pipeline.
-How do we propgate uncertainty from these samples into forecasts?
-More details on pipeline flow
+The primary research challenges this thesis addresses: how do we design ecological samples to?
+How do we build the software infrastructure to assimilate data from a variety of sources?
+How do we propagate uncertainty from data to forecasts?
+The flow of chapters follows the flow in @fig:thesis (left), from data collection via a monitoring network, to forecasting an essential biodiversity variable (EBV), to optimizing mitigation strategy based on constraints.
+In chapter one, we discuss how simulation can aid in the design of ecological samples and monitoring network design.
+In chapter two we use data to forecast the uncoupling of a plant-pollinator network.
+In chapter three, we apply simulation methods in landscape ecology to optimize corridor placement with respect maximize the time-until-extinction of a metapopulation.
+The fourth and final chapter is the software (_MetacommunityDynamics.jl_) which enables the rest of the dissertation.

 # Chapter One: Optimizing spatial sampling of species interactions

 ## Objective

 This chapter uses simulation models to investigate the relationship between species relative abundance, sampling effort, and probability of observing an interaction between species in order to aid in the design of samples of ecological interactions, and to provide a null expectation of false-negative probability for a dataset of a given size.
-Further it then proposes a
-method for optimizing the spatial sampling locations to maximize the probability of detecting an interaction between two species given a fixed number of total of observations, and the distributions of each species.
-This addresses the optimization of monitoring network part of the flow from data to mitigation at the top of
+Further it then proposes a method for optimizing the spatial sampling locations to maximize the probability of detecting an interaction between two species given a fixed number of total of observations, and the distributions of each species.
+This addresses the optimization of monitoring network part of the flow from data to mitigation at the top of @fig:thesis, left.
-@fig:thesis, left.
 As explored in the previous chapter, there are false-negatives in interaction data.
-However, there is more than one way to observe a false-negative when sampling interactions.
-@fig:fnrtaxonomy shows a taxonomy of false-negatives in occurrence, co-occurrence, and interaction data.
+However, there is more than one way to observe a false-negative when sampling interactions. @fig:fnrtaxonomy shows a taxonomy of false-negatives in occurrence, co-occurrence, and interaction data.

 ![A taxonomy of occurrence, co-occurrence, and interaction false negatives in data](./figures/ch2.png){#fig:fnrtaxonomy}